moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia.md

 ### Adding a new-born child

 The special pre-existing condition cover concession above is extended to a newborn child if they are added to the policy within three months of the child’s birth.
-Congenital conditions are not covered.
+Congenital conditions are not covered, please refer to the policy document to review all exclusions.
 Please contact WTW (benefits.nz@willistowerswatson.com) by email to help add members to your policy.

+For a full overview of the plan please view our [2024 New Zealand Webinar](https://drive.google.com/file/d/1CCqSMJTBV8NUtvk5YilKPgZ8kPw2bVcb/view?usp=sharing)

 ### Medical Plan Administration Details